The Getty Center#2 in Best Things To Do in Los Angeles

 Price & Hours

 The Getty Center is one of the most impressive architectural achievements in the United States – and it also contains some of the finest works of art in the world.
-The circular, concrete and steel structure was designed by architect legend Richard Meier, and it houses an abundance of art from various ages and nations.
-Here you'll find Renaissance paintings, 20th-century American photography, Baroque sculptures, Byzantine illuminated manuscripts, and more, all amidst a sprawling, modern campus in the Santa Monica Mountains.
+The circular concrete-and-steel structure was designed by renowned architect Richard Meier, and it houses an abundance of art from various ages and nations.
+Here you'll find Renaissance paintings, 20th-century American photography, Baroque sculptures, historic manuscripts and more, all housed inside a sprawling, modern campus amid the Santa Monica Mountains.
 The museum also offers spectacular views of Los Angeles on clear days.

 Recent travelers loved the museum for its value and beauty, highlighting the contrast between the art center's subtle refinement and the over-the-top glitz of Hollywood.
 Many visitors suggest taking a guided tour, noting that the tour highlights interesting parts of the museum they wouldn't have stumbled upon on their own.
 Tours of the Getty Center's architecture and gardens are available, as well as a Collection Highlights tour and tours of art in specific eras.
 Tour times and days vary depending on tour type.
 Check the Getty Center's website for a complete calendar.